waratuman/waratuman.github.com/_posts/2011-08-09-subjective-value-theory-and-christianity.md

 when God is first.

 God allowed every person to value what he wants.
 It is your life to live, free to make your own decisions.
-Bug God has warned us that the idols of the world will not satisfy in the long run.
+But God has warned us that the idols of the world will not satisfy in the long run.
 Put your heart where you will, but it will only be satisfied in Christ.